datasciencecampus/consultation_nlp/docs/aqa/assumptions_caveats.md

 'not', 'on', 'shouldn', 'ours', 'be', 'me', 'we', 'here', 'o', 'was', 'herself', 'after', 'aren', 'the', 'ma', 'which', "you've", 'then', 'against', 'same', 'being', 'below', 'in', 'wasn', 'over', 'don', 'them', 'both', 'some', 'such', 'during', 'why', 'its', 're', 'won', 'where', 'of', 'under', 'she']`

 We have also added a few additional words which can be found in the config (e.g. 'census', 'data')

+## Spell Checker

+The spell checker function identifies any words that it thinks are mis-spelled with a flag which then uses a Levenshtien Distance algorithm to find permutations within an edit distance of 2 from the original word.
+Each word within this list has a frequency value associated with it, the algorithm then finds the most likely word and replaces the mis-spelled word with it.
+A more thorough explaination of this method can be found in [Peter Norvig's Blog](https://norvig.com/spell-correct.html).

+One of the potential challenges of using this method is that it can auto-correct words or phrases which are unknown to the pre-defined dictionary (e.g. DfE) or fail to adapt to words which are more or less likely in a specific context e.g. amin data -> main data, when it most probably is refering to admin data.

+There are ways for us to override the spelling corrector.
+We have added a section called business_terminology in the config.yaml file, which allows us to add new words, or override existing word frequencies, so that some words are more likely to come out on top.
+But on average, the spell checker works correctly 70% of the time, according to Norvigs article.